 Program Learning Objectives: What will the intern learn?
 This is sometimes negotiated with the student based on their existing skills.

 Technical Skills Required: eg. List of courses, particular computer skills

 Job Requirements: eg. Degree program. list of courses, public speaking, etc.

 How to apply: Students must apply to the internship location AND must complete an application to the School of Information.

-To register, you must be in good academic standing.
-Applications will be denied for students who are on academic probation or for students who have three or more units of "I" (incomplete).
+Applications may be denied for students who are on academic probation or for students who have three or more units of "I" (incomplete).

-An internship is typically three (3) credits, representing a minimum of 135 hours of work which is typically 8 to 10 hours per week in Fall semester or Spring semester.
+An internship is typically three 3 credits, representing a minimum of 135 hours of work which is typically 8 to 10 hours per week.
 The maximum amount of internship credit a student can earn is 6 units.

-Summer session hours may be worked between the Summer Pre-Session (mid-May) through Summer Session II (early August), even though you will be registered in Summer Session I or II.
+Summer session hours may be worked all summer (mid-May through early August), even though you will be registered in Summer Session I or II.

 Hours must be worked within the semester for which the student is receiving credit.